 - Washing or hosing down of sidewalks, driveways, patios, porches, parking areas or other similar paved surfaces is permitted.

 - Golf courses may water as needed.

 The City’s Community Services Department has inspectors on duty 18 hours a day, seven days a week to enforce watering restrictions.
 Inspectors will proactively canvass neighborhoods and commercial areas to identify violations as well as respond to citizen complaints, which upon receipt will be dispatched to inspectors in the field for investigation/action.

 Inspectors will also send notices when evidence of watering during prohibited times/days is observed.
 The purpose of the notice is to inform the violator that their sprinkler system is very likely operating on an inappropriate day or during an inappropriate time.

-A defendant will not be required to appear in court if issued a citation for a first offence.
+A defendant will not be required to appear in court if issued a citation for a first offense.
 A defendant may instead elect to plead ‘guilty’ or ‘no contest’ and pay a window fine of $150.